lixinW/ship-hats-docs/subscribe-via-techbiz-portal.md

-c# Step 1: Subscribe to SHIP-HATS
+# Step 1: Subscribe to SHIP-HATS

 ?> Complete these steps in the **[TechBiz Portal](https://portal.techbiz.suite.gov.sg/)**.